didacog/dr3dev-old/README.md

 	* Solved build-net error in Makefile
 	* More info in `make status`
 	* Added protobuffers install in entrypoints and other DRLM go tools dependencies like cobra.
+	* Added gitname & gitmail arguments to configure git global name and mail for commit signatures.
+	* Improved Makefile, more simple and with smaller help output.
 	* Work in progres
 * 0.1.0
 	* Added release history in README.